TheineAddict/Null-Expected/README.md

 - **title**: The post title (displayed as H1)
 - **excerpt**: Brief summary for blog listing and SEO
-- **category**: Choose from: 'QA Processes', 'Quality Mindset', 'Career Advice', 'Industry Trends', 'Tools & Tech', 'Case Studies'
-- **tags**: Array of tags for filtering and featuring. **Important**: Include at least one category tag for proper filtering:
+- **tags**: Array of tags for categorization, filtering and featuring. **Required**: Include at least one category tag as the first tag:
   - `"qa-processes"` - for QA Processes category
   - `"quality-mindset"` - for Quality Mindset category
   - `"career-advice"` - for Career Advice category